The following article is an excerpt from "A Book of Bible Study"

 Every account of events in the lives of God’s people that is recorded in the Bible is recorded for our benefit and instruction.
 This experience of Peter’s is both symbolic and characteristic of experiences that we as believers will have during the course of our own lives.

 With the winds of our own turbulent circumstances buffeting us, we too will become afraid, even though we have our Savior and His word in sight of us.
 In such times we may feel ourselves sinking in fear of the difficulties that confront us.
-Just when we think that we will drown in the midst of our troubles, we cry out to our Lord and Savior Jesus Christ, “Lord, save me!”, and He reaches out His hand to rescue us and sustain us, proving the trustworthiness of the promises given to us in the Scriptures.
-The day will also come when the hand of the Lord will deliver us into His eternal kingdom, where we will be forever free of anything that threatens or causes grief.
+Just when we think that we will “drown” in our troubles, we cry out to our Lord and Savior Jesus Christ, “Lord, save me!”, and He reaches out His hand to rescue us and sustain us, proving the trustworthiness of the promises given to us in the Scriptures.
+The day will also come when our journey on this earth will come to an end.
+And at that time the hand of the Lord will deliver us into His eternal kingdom, where we will be forever free of anything that threatens or causes grief.

 Jesus Christ, the living Word of God, is the One who is called “Faithful and True” (John 1:1, 14, Revelation 19:11-13).
 Every promise that God has given to us through His word is completely trustworthy, faithful, and true, and may be relied upon fully.